jrusco/pongpy/README.md

 # pongpy

-Pong game made in Python
+Pong game made in Python.
+Play it at https://pong.rusco.dev/

 ## Setup